K1DBO/slice-master-6000/README.md

          Skimmer instance

   --radio-filter FILTER
-         FILTER is a string to choose amoung multiple radios at start up.
+         FILTER is a string to choose among multiple radios at start up.
 Like filter.txt.

   --radio RADIO